- The Fedora Project has announced the release of the beta version for the upcoming Fedora 37 release, which is expected in October this year.

 Yes, users can download and use Fedora without any cost, and also use it for any purpose, including commercial use, without the need of paying any licensing fees.
 Additionally, Fedora provides a set of tools and features that are designed for enterprise use, and it is also supported by Red Hat which provides enterprise-level support and services, which makes Fedora a reliable and stable choice for businesses and organizations.

 Who is the main developer of Fedora?

 The Fedora Project is led by a team of developers who are responsible for the overall direction and development of the distribution.
 The main developer of Fedora is the Fedora Engineering Steering Committee (FESCo) which is responsible for the overall direction and development of the distribution.
 FESCo is made up of elected representatives from the Fedora community, and they work with other teams such as the Fedora Infrastructure team, the Fedora Quality Assurance team, and the Fedora Release Engineering team to ensure that the distribution is stable, secure, and easy to use.

 Is there a community forum or support group for Fedora users?

 The Fedora community provides a variety of ways for users to get help and support, including forums and mailing lists.
 Users can choose the one that they feel more comfortable with and get the support they need.

 Can Fedora be installed on a virtual machine?

 Yes, Fedora can be installed on a virtual machine.
 A virtual machine (VM) allows you to run an operating system within another operating system.
 This means that you can install Fedora on a virtual machine and run it on top of your current operating system, without the need to replace it or partition your hard drive.
-To install Fedora on VMWare, you can refer to our article: How to create VM and install a Linux distro on VMWare Workstation
+To install Fedora on VMWare, you can refer to our article: How to install a Linux Distro on VMware Workstation